Sarbjotsinghm/Sarbjotsinghm/README.md

 ### Hello, folks!👋

 I am Sarbjot Singh.
 I am International Student, working and studying side by side here in Canada.
 Struggling with winters and catching up with my studies regularly and finally reached in last summester.
-Hoping to get a job in my field as soon as possib;le after I done with skool.
+Hoping to get a job in my field as soon as possible after I done with skool.